yarwest/Yet-Another-Coding-Guideline/README.md

 ## HTML

 ### General
-Children elements are supposed to be indented with a single tab charachter with a width of 4 spaces.
+Children elements are supposed to be indented with a single tab character with a width of 4 spaces.
 Example:
 ```html
 <div class=”parentElement”>